 By this, we mean avoid updating your plugins all at the same time.
 Should something go wrong, you will find it difficult to fish out the problematic plugin.

 If you are currently experiencing technical difficulties with your WordPress website, there’s a good chance your plugins are conflicting.
-To avoid making erroneous assumptions, it’s best you run some diagnostic tests.
+To avoid making erroneous assumptions, it’s best you use the WordPress plugin conflict detectors we mentioned.

 We’ve shown you some of the techniques you could use to diagnose conflicting plugin problems.
 What’s more, we also explained some of the things you can do to fix plugin conflicts.